 Given a tuple of sets of $M_\phi$-counting types $\bnTheta= (\nTheta^{E_1}, \nTheta^{E_2}, \ldots, \nTheta^{E_k})$, we say that $\alpha \in \AAA_\phi$ is {\em royal} for $E_i$-classes, if $\alpha$ appears in $\nTheta^{E_i}$ and, for every $\theta \in \nTheta^{E_i}$, we have $\theta(\alpha) < M_\phi$.
 In our construction we will be adding realizations of non-royal $1$-types to some $\phisyms{E_i}$-admissible $E_i$-classes, without affecting their admissibility.
 This will be possible due to part (ii) of Lemma \ref{l:admissibility}.
-For readers familiar with the classical paper on \FOt{} by \cite{GKV97} it is worth commenting that for this task our definition of royal types might seem excessive as the obvious candidates for royal types are those that do not occur more than once in $E_i$-classes.
+For readers familiar with the classical paper on \FOt{} by \cite{GKV97} it is worth commenting that our definition of royal types might seem excessive as the obvious candidates for royal types are those that do not occur more than once in $E_i$-classes.
 Our definition, however, allows us not to bother with some details, and is sufficient for the complexity bounds we want to show.

-We associate with $\bnTheta$ a system of linear inequalities $\Gamma_{\bnTheta}$ defined below describing conditions that hold when $\bnTheta$ contains all $M_\phi$-counting types realized in some finite model of $\phi$.
+We associate with $\bnTheta$ a system of linear inequalities $\Gamma_{\bnTheta}$ defined below describing conditions that hold when $\bnTheta$ contains the $M_\phi$-cuttings of all counting types realized in some finite model of $\phi$.
 The solutions of the constructed system will suggest the number of elements (and their $1$-types) in a \emph{base domain}.
 Models constructed in the next subsection will be built using some number of copies of the base domain, as in the case without equality.